 Jo-Anne has been involved in philanthropy for 20 years.
 She currently oversees the Foundation’s focus area of economic vitality that concentrates on having an inclusive and prepared workforce, investing in minority owned business development, providing career options that lead to sustainable wages, and building wealth and assets in target communities.
 An enrolled member of the Minnesota Chippewa, White Earth Nation and Pillager Band, Jo-Anne remains active in other volunteer opportunities, including serving on the boards of the American Indian Cancer Foundation, Native American Community Clinic and the Regents Advisory Council for the University of Minnesota.

-Administrative & Communications Associate, Northside Funders Group
+Development & Communications Coordinator, Northside Funders Group

 Program Officer, Workforce Development, Northside Funders Group